Jump to:

 - Cooking projects, especially with batter or dough

-- Construction tools (hammer, saw, etc. at child's developmental
+- Construction tools (hammer, saw, etc. at child's

 level)

-- Glue bottles, puffy paint, fabric paint, glitter glue in squeeze
+- Glue bottles, puffy paint, fabric paint, glitter glue in

 bottles